About Caspian Arts

 Karen Gowan creates unique fine art imagery, captured with her camera on treks through the Northeast Kingdom.
 This is just a sampling of the talented artists in our group.
 Please visit the Members page to see their work and learn more about Caspian Arts.

 Highland Center for the Arts

 from May until July 2017 was a rousing success.
 The artist reception was standing room only, but theater goers and those stopping by for a bite to eat at The Hardwick Street Café enjoyed the artworks throughout the early summer months.
-Caspian Arts members were honored to have the very first exhibit in the beautiful art center and are grateful to Vanessa Compton and Anna Weisenfeld, the curators for the show, for making our work look so great!!
+Caspian Arts members were honored to have the very first exhibit in the beautiful art center and are grateful to Vanessa Compton and Anna Weisenfeld, the curators for the show, for making our work look

 The exhibit showcased the diverse materials and techniques employed by the member artists, including paintings, weavings, art quilts, jewelry, pottery, sculpture, paper collage, photography and woodworking.